EntilZha/PyFunctional/CONTRIBUTING.md

 from users of the package, especially what it is used for, what works well, and what could be improved.

-To contribute, create a fork of `ScalaFunctional`, make your changes, then make sure that they pass when running on [TravisCI](travis-ci.org) (you may need to sign up for an account and link Github).
+To contribute, create a fork of `PyFunctional`, make your changes, then make sure that they pass when running on [TravisCI](travis-ci.org) (you may need to sign up for an account and link Github).
 In order to be merged, all pull requests must: